 Organisations can suspend the program for a period of time.
 OLG must be notified of this in the next reporting period of the suspension occurring.
-Payments will continue to be made to the organisation in accordance with the Funding Agreement, for organisation to hold in trust for the recruit's return.
+Payments will continue to be made to the organisation in accordance with the Agreement, for the organisation to hold in trust for the recruit's return.